 Psoriatic Arthritis: 10 Tips to Fight Fatigue

 schedule.
-Your body prefers a regular routine to shut down and catch Zzzzs.
-Try to go to bed at the same time each night and wake up at the same time each morning.
+Your body prefers a routine at bedtime.
+Try to hit the sack at the same time each night and wake up at the same time each morning.
 Alarms on your clock or phone can help you stay on track.

 7. Make your bedroom for sleep and sex only.
 Remove the TV, computer, cell phone, and other distractions.
 Keep the room dark, quiet, and cool.

 8. Use comfortable, supportive bedding.
 If your mattress or pillows aren’t comfy, you might not be able to stay asleep.
 Your pain may even get worse.
 Think about getting pillows or buying a new mattress.

 9. Figure out your energy boosters.
 Find ways to perk up when you feel tired during the day.
 Listen to upbeat music.
 Step outside into the sunshine.
 Take a short walk break at work.
 Or enjoy a good-for-you snack like fruit or nuts.

 10. Follow your treatment plan.
 Take your medications as prescribed to ease inflammation and pain.
 That should minimize fatigue.
 Set reminders on your phone so you don’t forget to take them.
 Let your doctor know if you feel side effects.
 Don't adjust the dose or stop taking them on your own.